20322 - DECISION MAKING AND NEGOTIATION

 - Select negotiation strategies appropriate to the negotiation structure.

 - Develop personal skills in problem solving and negotiating.

 - Evaluate strategies and behavior applied by other actors.

 - Diagnose the key features and address the challenges of decision and negotiation situations.

 - Devise appropriate behaviors and design superior solutions and agreements.

 - Guest speaker's talks (in class or in distance)

 - Group assignments

 Each session includes an experiment or simulation in which to experiment the strategies and behaviors topic of the session.
 Conceptualizations and models are reconstructed on the basis of the analysis of the empirical evidence generated by the experiments conducted in class, connected and compared with the available results of social science research on those behaviors.
-Three complex case studies are discussed as wrap ups for each part of the course (decision making, two-party negotiations, final complex organizational decision making case).
+Real-life wrap up case studies are discussed for each part of the course.

 - L.L.
-THOMPSON, The mind and heart of the negotiator, Upper Saddle River, NJ, Prentice-Hall 2004 (or any subsequent edition).
+THOMPSON, The mind and heart of the negotiator, Upper Saddle River, NJ, Prentice-Hall 2004.